 In case the answer you were looking for in this FAQ section is not available, you are invited to contact first your competent authority (here for EASA member states).
 For further assistance, you might submit your enquiry, together with the description of your authority’s position, here.

 What practice is accepted by EASA to release maintenance on aircraft not covered by the Basic Regulation?

-Various practices and the EASA’s position are described in the document Interpretation on "Maintenance release of aircraft not covered by the Basic Regulation".
+‘Rulemaking interpretation on “Maintenance release of aircraft not covered by the Basic Regulation” ’.

 Since that time:

 - the Basic Regulation (Regulation (EU) 2018/1139 was issued, repealing the previous Basic Regulation (Regulation (EC) No 216/2008); and

 - Commission Regulation (EU) No 1321/2014 was issued, repealing Commission Regulation (EC) No 2042/2003.